Is it coworking or co-working? What a difference a hyphen makes!

 Co-workers have been used over time to define anyone who works with another; a fellow worker.
 Skipping the hyphen helps differentiate the two words, as they don’t mean the same to us.
 Dictionaries and press manuals, as well as most auto-correctors, still only recognize the hyphenated version of the word.
 But if ‘güisqui’ made it to the dictionary as a Spanish version of ‘whiskey’ I don’t see a problem in trying to catch the attention of the pros.

-Internet, baby!
+The topic of whether coworking has a hyphen has been discussed in a lot of different blogs and discussion boards.
+We usually get to them through google searches or social networks, like twitter or facebook.
 Have you noticed what happens when you try to use the #co-working hashtag on Twitter?
 Meh.
 It doesn’t work.
 Do we want to use a word that needs to be modified to be used in a big social media platform?

 Last, but not least, coworking is considerably more popular than co-working on Google searches.
 Using the right word will help keep your coworking space and your coworking related content well positioned.